 WordPress runs 35% of the web

-WordPress runs 35% of the entire internet and is free to use.
-It is what is called a content management system or CMS.
+WordPress, the software that runs my website runs 35% of the entire internet.
+It’s called open-source software.
+It’s is free to use and is what is called a content management system or CMS.
 When you view a page on a website that is run by WordPress, that page doesn’t exist anywhere except on your screen.
 The elements get pulled into what you see on the screen by the use of a database.
 So the photos come from one place, one paragraph from another, one headline from still another, and it all comes together to show you what you see on the screen.